tbates/umx/README.md

 See what is on offer with '?umx'.
 There are online tutorials at  [tbates.github.io](http://tbates.github.io).

 `umx` stands for "user" OpenMx functions.
-It provides over 100 functions from high-level umxRAM and umxPath functions that make [Structural Equation Modeling](http://en.wikipedia.org/wiki/Structural_equation_modeling) in R straightforward, to low-level functions to automate activities such as labelling, setting start values etc.,
+It provides over 100 functions from high-level umxRAM and umxPath functions that make [Structural Equation Modeling](http://en.wikipedia.org/wiki/Structural_equation_modeling) in R straightforward, to low-level functions to automate activities such as labeling, setting start values etc.,

 Some highlights include: